Bluefin tuna goes for $632,000 in 1st Tsukiji auction of '17

-TOKYO (AP) — A Japanese sushi chain boss has bid a winning 74.2 million yen ($632,000) for a 212 kilogram (466 pound) bluefin tuna in what may be the last auction at the current site of Tokyo’s Tsukiji market.
+TOKYO (AP) — A Japanese sushi chain boss bid a winning 74.2 million yen ($632,000) Thursday for a 212 kilogram (466 pound) bluefin tuna in what may be Tsukiji market’s last auction at its current site in downtown Tokyo.

-The winning bid Thursday for the prized but imperiled species was the second highest ever after a record 155.4 million yen bid in 2013.
+The winning bid Thursday for the prized but imperiled species was the second highest ever after a record 155.4 million yen bid in 2013 at the annual New Year auction.
+This year’s price was $2,981 per kilogram, compared with about $7,930 per kilogram for the 2013 record-setting auction price.

-Kiyomura Corp. owner Kiyoshi Kimura posed after the predawn New Year auction with the gleaming, man-sized fish, which was caught off the coast of northern Japan’s Aomori prefecture.
-He often wins the annual auction.
+Kiyomura Corp. owner Kiyoshi Kimura posed, beaming, after the predawn New Year auction with the gleaming, man-sized fish, which was caught off the coast of northern Japan’s Aomori prefecture.
+His company, which runs the Sushi Zanmai chain, often wins the annual auction.

 Last year’s New Year auction was supposed to be the last at Tsukiji’s current location.
 The shift to a new facility on Tokyo Bay was delayed due to soil contamination at the former gas plant site.